AGCCS/UI-server/README.md

 ##### Instruction for source the database
 ```
 mysql -uroot -proot
-(default user and password, which can be changed in database.js in folder conf)
+(default user and password, which can be changed in configuration.js in folder 'conf')

 Command for MariaDB:
 use mysql;